What activities may the owner of a Real Estate IRA perform?

 - Read and review documents

-- Determine the “plan” i.e. is this for buy and rent?
+- Determine the plan; is this for buying and renting?

-- Determine if rehab work is needed, the extent and type of work
+- Is rehab work necessary?
+What is the extent and type of work required?

-- Hire the people to perform the labor Supervising the project
+- Hire people to perform the labor supervising the project

 - Select the tenant

 - Collect rent